vivek0240/gplayforAndroid/Notes-for-Android-10.x.md

 For now this is **ARM64-only**, but once we find an implementation for this for ARM packages, this will be added there as well.

 Apart from that, there are still a few bugs:
-- `Photos` FC
+- `Photos` app crashing: updating it in Play Store should fix the issue.
 - ~Using `Pixel Launcher` with Q gesture system will result in FC~ fixed now

-Because of this, we've only enabled build variants `Pico`, `Nano` & `Micro` in the current stable Android 10 release.
-Other variants will be added as soon as the remaining issues are fixed.
+The Aroma package is not available yet in the current stable Android 10 release.
+It will be added as soon as the remaining issues are fixed.